 Companies that anticipate future market demands by developing and advancing new technologies and manufacturing processes are better positioned to lead in the semiconductor market.
 Accelerating the yield ramp and maximizing production yields of high-performance devices are key goals of modern semiconductor manufacturing.
 Ramping to high-volume production ahead of competitors can dramatically increase the revenue an IC manufacturer realizes for a given product.
-Leading semiconductor manufacturers are investing in simultaneous production integration of multiple new process technologies, some requiring new substrate and film materials, new geometries, advanced multi-patterning optical and extreme ultraviolet ("EUV") lithography, and advanced packaging techniques.
-While many of these technologies have been adopted at the development and pilot production stages of semiconductor manufacturing, significant challenges and risks associated with each technology have affected the adoption of these technologies into full-volume production.
+Leading semiconductor manufacturers are investing in simultaneous production integration of multiple new process technologies, some requiring new substrate and film materials, new geometries, new transistor architectures, new power distribution schemes, advanced multi-patterning optical and extreme ultraviolet ("EUV") lithography, and advanced packaging techniques.
+While many of these technologies have been adopted at the development and pilot production stages of semiconductor manufacturing, significant challenges and risks associated with each technology have affected the adoption of these technologies into high-volume production.
 For example, as design rules decrease, yields become more sensitive to the size and density of defects.
 Device performance characteristics (namely speed, capacity or power management) also become more sensitive to parameters such as linewidth and film thickness variation.
-New process materials, such as photoresists for EUV lithography, require extensive characterization before they can be used in the manufacturing process.
+New process materials require extensive characterization before they can be used in the manufacturing process.
 Moving several of these advanced technologies into production at once only adds to the risks that chipmakers face.
 The continuing evolution of semiconductors to smaller geometries and more complex multi-level circuitry has significantly increased the performance and cost requirements of the capital equipment used to manufacture these devices.
-Construction of an advanced wafer fabrication facility today can cost well above \$10 billion, substantially more than previous-generation facilities.
-In addition, chipmakers are demanding increased productivity and higher returns from their manufacturing equipment and are also seeking ways to extend the performance of their existing equipment.
+Construction of an advanced IC fabrication facility today can cost well above \$10 billion, substantially more than previous-generation facilities.
+In addition, chipmakers are demanding increased productivity and